PG&E Bill Too High? Here's What Actually Works in 2026

 If you’re in Pioneer Community Energy territory — El Dorado Hills, Loomis, Rocklin, Lincoln, Auburn, Granite Bay — GridGen installs solar + Powerwall with $0 upfront, no credit check, billed directly on your utility bill.
 It reduces PG&E delivery charges up to 80% without requiring a loan or ownership decision.
 The most accessible option for Pioneer territory homeowners who want to stop the bleeding immediately.
 Learn about GridGen →

-Peak-Shift Your Usage — The Free Version
+Peak-Shift Your Usage — Immediate Savings at No Cost

-Get My Free Estimate →What About the "5% Rate Cut" PG&E Announced for 2026?
+What About the “5% Rate Cut” PG&E Announced for 2026?

 You may have seen PG&E announce that some customers would pay about 5% less in 2026 — roughly $7/month for a typical 500 kWh household.
 This is real, but needs context.

 The 5% reduction only applies to customers who receive both electricity supply and delivery from PG&E directly.
-The roughly one-third of customers who get their generation from a Community Choice Aggregator (CCA) won't see the same reduction on that portion of their bill.
+The roughly one-third of customers who get their generation from a Community Choice Aggregator (CCA) won’t see the same reduction on that portion of their bill.
 More importantly — even with the 5% cut, PG&E customers are still paying more than twice the national average rate.
 A $7/month reduction on a $300+ bill is not a structural fix.
-It's a signal that rates may stabilize in 2026 and 2027, which is genuinely good news compared to the 40%+ increases of the past three years — but it doesn't change the fundamental math that California electricity is expensive and getting more expensive over the long term.

 Yes — and the battery changes the math more than most guides explain.

 Pre-NEM 3.0, solar worked by exporting excess daytime power to PG&E at full retail rate.
 That arbitrage is largely gone.
 NEM 3.0 export credits are worth a fraction of what they used to be during peak hours.
-A solar-only system without a battery in 2026 delivers meaningfully less value than it did in 2022.
+A solar-only system without a battery in 2026 delivers meaningfully less savings than it did in 2022.

 Get My Free Solar Estimate →Stop Paying PG&E